 This course has been designed to provide students with the prerequisite knowledge, understanding and skills to work in an unsupervised capacity as a sports massage practitioner with dysfunctional tissue.

-Candidates must be aged 16 for assessment.
+Candidates must be aged 19 or over for assessment.

 An appropriate level of fitness to carry out a sports massage and an interest in fitness and/or sport.

 It is recommended by VTCT that applicants complete the Level 3 in Swedish Body Massage prior to them starting this sports massage programme.

 Candidates must complete an application form and attend an interview before an offer of a place can be made.

 18th September 2019 - 10th June 2020

 In this qualification, students will develop their knowledge and understanding of the theory underpinning the practice of sports massage therapy, including functional anatomy and physiology, nutrition, classification of sports injury, and stages of healing.
 It will also provide students with the understanding, skills and techniques to plan, prepare for and apply a range of sports massage methods to clients.
 Students will also develop skills to evaluate massage strategies and methods to inform on future practice.